ibm-cloud-docs/containers/cs_app_knative.md

 The Knative open-source project deprecated the **Build** primitive in favor of the Tekton open-source project.
 The Build primitive provided you with tools to automate the build process for your app from source code to a container image.
 The Tekton project originated from the Knative project and provides advanced CI/CD features on top of the deprecated Knative Build primitive.
 For more information, see the [Tekton open-source project](https://tekton.dev){: external}.
 {: note}

-**What is the Managed Knative on {{site.data.keyword.containerlong_notm}} (experimental) add-on?**
+**What is the Managed Knative on {{site.data.keyword.containerlong_notm}} add-on?**

 Managed Knative on {{site.data.keyword.containerlong_notm}} is a [managed add-on](/docs/containers?topic=containers-managed-addons#managed-addons) that integrates Knative and Istio directly with your Kubernetes cluster.
 The Knative and Istio versions in the add-on are tested by IBM and supported for the use in {{site.data.keyword.containerlong_notm}}.
 For more information about managed add-ons, see [Adding services by using managed add-ons](/docs/containers?topic=containers-managed-addons#managed-addons).

 **Are there any limitations?**
 {: #knative_limitations}

-* The managed Knative add-on version 0.12.1 requires and installs Istio 1.4 with the add-on.
-You cannot use the Knative add-on with Istio 1.3.
-Before you install Knative, you can check your Istio version by running `ibmcloud ks cluster addons -c <cluster_name_or_ID>`.
-If you have Istio 1.3 and want to use the managed Knative add-on, you must [uninstall Istio 1.3](/docs/containers?topic=containers-istio#istio_uninstall).
+* The managed Knative add-on version 0.14.0 requires and installs Istio 1.5 or later with the add-on.
+You cannot use the Knative add-on with earlier versions of Istio.
+Before you install Knative, check if Istio is already installed in your cluster by running `ibmcloud ks cluster addons -c <cluster_name_or_ID>`.
+If you have an older version of Istio installed in your cluster, you must [update Istio first](/docs/containers?topic=containers-istio#istio_update).
 * The Knative add-on can be enabled in clusters that run Kubernetes version 1.16 or later only.

 ## Setting up Knative in your cluster